 Many 24 hour carers can drive and have either own car or driving licence.
 This can help to get out and about.

-Change can be positive, but a lot of the changes that face older people are negative.
 24 hour home care means your loved one can stay at home, in familiar surroundings.
 This is important when it comes to maintaining a solid sense of identity and self.
 It’s also particularly important for dementia sufferers, for whom any change can be overwhelming and confusing.
 24 hour home care for dementia patients can be particularly helpful with orientation, familiarity and the presence of reminders and memories.

 24 hour care in the home means pets can be looked after